Radiation Safety UPPS No. 04.05.07

 08. EMERGENCY ACTION PROCEDURES

-08.01 Specific recommended actions for emergencies are given in the Texas State Radiation Safety Manual.
+08.01 Specific recommended actions for emergencies are provided in the Texas State Radiation Safety Manual.

 *08.02 For further emergency aid, contact one of the following: